Azure/azure-sdk-for-java/eng/common/testproxy/TestProxyMigrationGuide.md

 ### Perform one-time setup

-1. Test-proxy needs to be on the machine and in the path.
+Test-proxy needs to be on the machine and in the path.
 Instructions for that are [here][test_proxy_installation].
+For more details on proxy startup, please refer to the [proxy documentation][detailed_docs].

 ### Start the proxy server